 - Dead Star Walking: Stockard Channing as Cynthia Griffin.

 - Demoted to Extra: Cynthia's husband and his new wife have basically one scene in the movie.

 - Deadpan Snarker: Brenda's script is mostly made of snarky lines.
-To a lesser degree even Elise and Morty do count.
-And of course is a capital crime not mentioning Gunilla Garson Goldberg when she's played by Maggie Smith.
+To a lesser degree, even Elise and Morty do count.
+And, of course, it is a capital crime not mentioning Gunilla Garson Goldberg when she's played by Maggie Smith.

 - Divorce Is Temporary: After all, it was the case with Brenda and Morty.